 The fairways were narrowed for the 2013 event to present a stiffer challenge from off the tee, plus with trees and water awaiting the more errant players this track isn't a pushover as was reflected in the scoring when Andy Sullivan won here at 11-under courtesy of some tougher conditions from the rough.
 The course superintendent hasn't been so brutal with his set-up the last two renewals with 14-under (Stone) and 18-under (Storm) getting the job done, however there's more than a subtle hint in this video from Glendower Golf Club that the course is going to be set up closer to the 2013 levels this time around which should keep a lid on the winning score.

 Tournament Stats.
-We've published some key player statistics for this week's South African Open that are well worth a look.
-Naturally they'll help to shape a view on players who traditionally play well at this event: Current Form | Tournament Form | First Round Leader Stats | Top 20 Finishes.
+We've published some key player statistics for this week's BMW SA Open that are well worth a look.
+Naturally they'll help to shape a view on players who traditionally play well at this event: Current Form | Tournament Form | First Round Leader Stats | Top 20 Finishes | Combined Current & Tournament Form.

 Predictor Model.
 Our published Predictor Model is available here.
 As always you can build your own model using the variables available.

 Winners & Prices.
 2017: Graeme Storm, 150/1; 2016: Brandon Stone, 55/1; 2015: Andy Sullivan, 33/1; 2013: Morten Orum Madsen, 80/1; 2012: Henrik Stenson, 14/1; 2011: Hennie Otto, 33/1; 2010: Ernie Els, 9/1.
 The years reflect the calendar year in which the event was played, not the European Tour season.
 For a full summary of 2017 winners' prices click here.